ProjectIgnis/Distribution/README.md

 * Updated mandatory trigger effects handling.

-* Added support for "Flash Charge Dragon":
+* Added support for **Flash Charge Dragon**:
-	*updated old scripts of cards with effects that Summon or put themselves on the opponent's field.
+	* updated old scripts of cards with effects that Summon or put themselves on the opponent's field.

-* Added support for "Mischief of the Time Goddess"
+* Added support for **Mischief of the Time Goddess**

 * Updated status of the following core bugs:
 	* fixed a bug with "Number 67: Pair-a-Dice Smasher" where it wans't changing result of dice to outside dice allowed values.
-	*changed AssumeProperty to allow cards having more than 1 property (Race, ATK, ...) assumed at a time.
+	* changed AssumeProperty to allow cards having more than 1 property (Race, ATK, ...) assumed at a time.
-	*fixed interaction of "Chaos Hunter" and "Macro Cosmos". (remind to check all the script to remove unecessary things).
+	* fixed interaction of "Chaos Hunter" and "Macro Cosmos". (remind to check all the script to remove unecessary things).
-	*fixed "Formud Skipper" and "Zombie World" interactions.
+	* fixed "Formud Skipper" and "Zombie World" interactions.
-	*fixed Absolute Machine Angel Ritual vs Necrovalley interaction.
+	* fixed Absolute Machine Angel Ritual vs Necrovalley interaction.
-	*fixed "Super Polymerization" vs "Chain Material" interaction.
+	* fixed "Super Polymerization" vs "Chain Material" interaction.
-	*fixed problems with accumulated Additional Normal Summon effects.
+	* fixed problems with accumulated Additional Normal Summon effects.

 * Added `Duel.LinkSummon`, which removes the workarounds used for the "Unchained" monsters.

 * Removed complex handling of Continuous Traps for when it is possible to activate the card AND its effect in the same chain link

 * The following functions have been renamed:
-	Card.IsLinkState -> Card.IsLinked
+	* `Card.IsLinkState` -> `Card.IsLinked`
-	Card.IsExtraLinkState -> Card.IsExtraLinked (this one also no longer requires the workarounds that were once used) Card.IsAttackable -> Card.CanAttack
+	* `Card.IsExtraLinkState` -> `Card.IsExtraLinked` (this one also no longer requires the workarounds that were once used)
-	Card.IsChainAttackable -> Card.CanChainAttack
+	* `Card.IsAttackable` -> `Card.CanAttack`
+	* `Card.IsChainAttackable` -> `Card.CanChainAttack`

 * Added suport to load other files from within a script (Duel.LoadScript)

 * Puzzles can now display a message while in the puzzle selection screen, in the "Puzzle Mode" menu:

-	*messages are added with the following syntax:
+	* messages are added with the following syntax:
 	--[[message
 	insert the text here
 	]]